Kontinuation/sedona/docs/archive/tutorial/viz.md

 SELECT ST_Envelope_Aggr(shape) as bound FROM pointtable
 ```

-Then use ST_Pixelize to conver them to pixels.
+Then use ST_Pixelize to convert them to pixels.

 ```sql
 CREATE OR REPLACE TEMP VIEW pixels AS